 The Second and Third Years

 Classes after the first year are all elective.
 Prior to graduation, however, all J.D. students must complete classes that meet requirements set by the American Bar Association, including a professional skills class and a professional responsibility class.
 Additionally, students must complete two writing requirements, which are described in more detail in section 1.13.

-Students have freedom to tailor their programs to their own interests and needs, although all students are expected to design programs that will provide them a strong foundation in the standard subject areas of the law.
+Students have freedom to tailor their programs to their own interests and needs, although all students are expected to design programs that will provide them with a strong foundation in the standard subject areas of the law.
 Students should also find some area or areas to pursue in special depth and breadth, either because of particular career inclinations or for the intellectual value that goes with striving for the competence of the expert.
 Students are advised against excessive specialization, however, as lawyers are not expected to be specialists when they graduate from law school, and it is impossible to foresee future career changes and challenges.
 The freedom of the elective policy places responsibility on students to develop a coherent program that provides a sound general background and meets individual interests and objectives.
 Some specific considerations are set forth below in the section on Selecting Classes.
-Students receive additional guidance on course selection at 2L Orientation, which is held in conjunction with orientation for the On-Campus Interview (“OCI”) program and again at the beginning of the Autumn quarter for students who are not on campus for OCI.
+Students receive additional guidance on course selection at 2L Orientation, which is held in conjunction with the On-Campus Interview (“OCI”) program and again at the beginning of the Autumn quarter for students who are not on campus for OCI.
 Students are also encouraged to consult with members of the faculty, the Dean of Students, the Associate Director of Student Affairs, members of the faculty, Career Services staff, or the Registrar for additional guidance on their programs.